Frequently Asked Questions | Overview

 - The American Academy of Pediatrics (AAP) does not recommend bed-sharing until a baby is 1 year old due to the risk of sudden infant death syndrome (SIDS) or suffocation (lack of oxygen).

 If you decide to have your baby sleep in bed with you, for cultural or other reasons, please talk about it with your child's primary care provider.

-After your child turns one year old, bed-sharing does not appear to increase the risk of SIDS.
+After your child turns 1, bed-sharing does not appear to increase the risk of SIDS.

 The decision to have a “family bed” depends on many things.
 Many parents bring their baby into bed to try to solve his sleep problem.
 This is often a short-term solution and may cause an even bigger problem (how to get the baby out of your bed) in the long run.

 I’ve heard that “once a bad sleeper, always a bad sleeper.”
 Is this true?

 All children can benefit from an individualized sleep treatment plan to improve his/her sleep, even with existing conditions/concerns like:

 - medical concerns, including reflux (frequent spitting up) or ear infections, that make sleep problems more likely